DataDog/integrations-core/metabase/README.md

 [Metabase][1] is a business intelligence analytics platform that can be used to ask questions about your data, or can be embedded in your apps to let your customers explore their data on their own.

-Integrate Metabase with Datadog to gain insights into activity event logs through the Metabase API.
+Integrate Metabase with Datadog to gain insights into activity event logs, view logs and query logs through the Metabase API.
 The data is normalized and enriched before ingestion.
 Pre-built dashboard visualizations provide immediate insights into Metabase activity events.

 ## Setup